Giant South American River Turtle

-Once abundant, populations have declined dramatically as a result of poaching of females, collection of eggs, and habitat loss.
+Once abundant, populations have declined dramatically as a result of the poaching of females, collection of eggs and habitat loss.

 This species is listed in Appendix II (threatened in some parts of its range) of the Convention on International Trade in Endangered Species (CITES) and is listed as endangered by the U.S. Fish and Wildlife Service.

 While hatchlings are preyed upon by a number of animals, especially black vultures, the massive size of adults protects them from most predators.
 Humans are primarily responsible for this species' decline.
 In the "heyday" of turtle harvesting, an estimated 48 million eggs were taken each year.